certtools/intelmq/docs/user/configuration-management.rst

 ========

 The main configuration file is formatted in the YAML format since IntelMQ 3.0 (before it was JSON, which had some downsides).
+Although, comments in YAML are currently not preserved by IntelMQ (known bug `#2003 <https://github.com/certtools/intelmq/issues/2003>`_).
 For new installations a default setup with some examples is provided by the `intelmqsetup` tool.
-If this is not the case, make sure the program was run (see installation instructions).
+If this is not the case, make sure the program was run (see :doc:`installation` instructions).

 * ``runtime.yaml``: Configuration for the individual bots.
 See :doc:`bots` for more details.
+* ``harmonization.conf``: Configuration of the internal data format, see :doc:`/dev/data-format` and :doc:`/dev/harmonization-fields`.

 To configure a new bot, you need to define and configure it in ``runtime.yaml``.
-You can base your configuration on the output of ``intelmqctl list bots``.
+You can base your configuration on the output of ``intelmqctl list bots`` and the :doc:`feeds` documentation page.
 Use the IntelMQ Manager mentioned above to generate the configuration files if unsure.

 In the shipped examples 4 collectors and parsers, 6 common experts and one output are configured.
 The default collector and the parser handle data from malware domain list, the file output bot writes all data to ``/opt/intelmq/var/lib/bots/file-output/events.txt``/``/var/lib/intelmq/bots/file-output/events.txt``.